 Samyang AF 35mm f/2.8 FE – Tiny but Mighty

 The 35mm focal length has always been a hugely popular focal length especially with street, travel, food, and film/video work.
 Many say that this focal length is the closest focal length to what the human eye sees.
-For those that shoot crop sensor (APS-C) cameras, this focal range will equate the around 50mm which is also a popular focal range.
+For those that shoot crop sensor (APS-C) cameras, this focal range will equate to around 52.5mm which is as close as you will get to the popular ‘nifty fifty’ focal range.
 Most lens manufacturers have this focal length in their arsenal, in fact, some have several iterations of the focal length.
 Just to give you an idea, here are just a few –

 Sony FE 35mm f1.8

 Nikon AF-S 35MM F/1.8G EDAF